Strength

 Brian Mackenzie provides advice on how to test your strength and muscle balance.

-A speed strength imbalance between two opposing muscle groups may be a limiting factor in the development of speed.
-Muscle balance testing to compare the strength of opposing muscle groups is important to prevent injury and guarantee maximum speed of muscle contraction and relaxation.
+A speed-strength imbalance between two opposing muscle groups may be a limiting factor in the development of speed.
+Muscle balance testing to compare the strength of opposing muscle groups is vital to prevent injury and guarantee the maximum speed of muscle contraction and relaxation.
 Muscle imbalance can slow you down and result in injury.

 Strength Checks